Breaking time-reversal symmetry for ratchet models of molecular machines: Introduction

 Molecular machines can pay a significant fraction of their free energy budget for directed progress~\cite{machta15,ariga18}.
 To quantify directional behavior, Feng and Crooks~\cite{feng08} proposed time-reversal asymmetry, expressed as the Jensen-Shannon divergence between trajectory distributions for processes driven in forward and reverse directions.

-Earlier investigations (unfolding/refolding of ribonucleic acid hairpins in experiment~\cite{feng08} and alanine decapeptide in molecular dynamics simulations~\cite{procacci10}) found the trade-off between time asymmetry (seen as a potential benefit) and energy dissipation (a cost) remained near the prediction of linear-response theory~\cite{marconi08}.
-For low (0 - 1$k_{\text{B}}T$) and high ($\gtrsim8k_{\text{B}}T$) dissipation, the linear-response prediction for time asymmetry nears the maximum possible value, while at intermediate dissipation values there is a substantial gap between the linear-response prediction and the forbidden time asymmetry, leaving room for significant improvement above linear-response behavior~\cite{brown16}.
-Understanding how molecular machines can achieve higher time asymmetry for a given dissipation cost may point towards improved design principles for molecular machines, and characteristics that could be favored by biomolecular machine evolution.
+Earlier investigations (unfolding/refolding of ribonucleic acid hairpins in experiment~\cite{feng08} and alanine decapeptide in molecular dynamics simulations~\cite{procacci10}) found the trade-off between time asymmetry (seen as a potential benefit) and dissipation (a cost) remained near the prediction of linear-response theory~\cite{marconi08}.
+Linear-response behavior for time asymmetry and dissipation is expected for slow processes that remain near equilibrium.
+For a range of dissipation (approximately 1-8 $k_{\text{B}}T$), there is a substantial gap between the linear-response prediction for time asymmetry and the maximum possible time asymmetry, while for lower and higher dissipation the difference between linear-response and the maximum possible time asymmetry is small.
+This gap (at medium dissipation) presents an opportunity for significant improvement on linear-response behavior~\cite{brown16}.
+We aim to determine characteristics that allow time asymmetry to increase for a given dissipation cost, or equivalently decrease dissipation for a given time asymmetry.

+We investigate the trade-off between time asymmetry and dissipation in the context of molecular machines, using a sawtooth potential that is frequently used to represent a ratchet model of a molecular machine~\cite{astumian94,julicher97,astumian98,parmeggiani99,lipowsky00,reimann02,suzuki03,gabrys04,linke05,lacoste09,levien15,kedem17,saakian18}. `Flashing' ratchet models, which switch between multiple potential energy landscapes, have been used to generate autonomous directed motion~\cite{suzuki03}.
+While we use the sawtooth landscape from flashing ratchets, we apply an externally directed protocol (in contrast to autonomous behavior) to produce directed motion.
+A protocol typically represents the influence of an experimental apparatus, providing a suitable description of externally driven synthetic molecular machines, with more limited direct application to autonomous biomolecular machines.
+Understanding how molecular machines can achieve higher time asymmetry for a given dissipation cost may point towards design principles for molecular machines.
+These principles could inform the design of more efficient synthetic molecular machines.

 In our previous work~\cite{brown16}, we explored how to manipulate time asymmetry for a step potential representing energy transmission, using a harmonic trap to move the system from one side of the step to the other.
 Intermediate step heights and protocols remaining near the step led to time asymmetries that improved most on linear response.